flimflam-austin/hugo-cms-test/site/content/quick_reads/20181206-french-protests/index.md

       ## FUEL TAX CANCELLED

-      > ‘…if there is such a level of anger … it’s because we still have a lot of things to improve.’
+      "…if there is such a level of anger … it’s because we still have a lot of things to improve."

       Pres.
 Macron speaking to French lawmakers Wednes.
 As the threat of more protests loom, lawmakers canceled the fuel tax from the 2019 budget.